AhmedShaiyan/tp/docs/DeveloperGuide.md

 **Alternative 2:** Separate methods for each context without sharing implementation.

-*   **Pros:** Can tailor the extract functionality more closely to each feature's specific needs and it's easier to understand separate methods for separate features.
+*   **Pros:** Can tailor the extract functionality more closely to each feature's specific needs, and it's easier to understand separate methods for separate features.

 *   **Cons:** Leads to code duplication, higher maintenance if changes to extract functionality are needed across different features.
 ### Random Quote Function